woocommerce/woocommerce/readme.txt

 * Dev - Remove unused legacy 'woocommerce_lock_down_admin' option and use filter only instead. #17796
 * Dev - Allow custom settings sections in the Shipping tab. #21719
 * Dev - Update Emogrifier library to 2.1. #22342
+* Dev - Moved core state codes to a single file. #22339
 * Fix - Hide ratings on the shop page when reviews are disabled. #22476
 * Fix - Fix W3C validation of single product page quantity input. #22333
 * Fix - Give product variations a unique guid after creation. #22324